 Physical Challenges

-The work we have carried out for Intrepid TV clients has taken us to various parts of the world, and exposed us to some extreme climatic conditions.
-We worked for some time in Afghanistan, where the heat in the southern part of the country was particularly intense.
-The equipment we take with us to capture pictures can be heavy, which adds to the challenge.
+The work we have carried out for our clients has taken us to various parts of the world, and exposed us to some extreme climatic conditions.
+We’ve spent a lot of time filming in the Arctic with temperatures as low as minus 20 – it was a challenge to stop kit from freezing up.
+We’ve also worked a lot in Afghanistan, where the heat in the southern part of the country was particularly intense.

-We were invited to film a group of military wives who were taking on the challenge of climbing the world’s highest volcano, Nevado Ojos del Salado, in Chile.
-The summit is nearly 7,000 metres up, and many of the group suffered from altitude sickness.
-Our cameraman was among them, but he still managed to keep filming – and brought back some fantastic shots from the peak.
+A few years ago, we were invited to film a group of military wives who were taking on the challenge of climbing the world’s highest volcano, Ojos del Salado, in Chile.
+The summit is nearly 7,000 metres up, and many of the group suffered from altitude sickness - our cameraman was among them.
+Jack blacked out near the top but somehow still managed to keep filming and brought back some fantastic shots from the peak!

 Contact Intrepid TV to See How we can Help You